Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

+We now overview the probabilistic approach introduced in Subsection \ref{ssec:CTPP}.
 The Kalman-Bucy filter \citep{kalman1961new} contains what is perhaps the first systematic derivation and analysis of an algorithm for the incorporation of continuous time data into estimation of a sample path of an SDE.
 Its extension to nonlinear and non-Gaussian distributions is provided by the Kushner-Stratonovich equation (\ref{eq:KSE}).
-An heuristic derivation of both the Kalman-Bucy filter as well as the Kushner-Stratonovich equation can be found in \cite{jazwinski2007stochastic} while \cite{bain2008fundamentals} covers the field of continuous time filtering in full detail.
+An heuristic derivation of both the Kalman-Bucy filter as well as the Kushner-Stratonovich equation can be found in \citet{jazwinski2007stochastic} while \citet{bain2008fundamentals} covers the field of continuous time filtering in full detail.

-The idea of Strang-splitting, which we use to derive the Kushner-Stratonovich equation, originates in \cite{strang1968construction}; for an overview of splitting methods see \cite{mclachlan2002splitting}.
+The idea of Strang-splitting, which we use to derive the Kushner-Stratonovich equation, originates in \citet{strang1968construction}; for an overview of splitting methods see \citet{mclachlan2002splitting}.
 Furthermore, we rely on robustness results for continuous time filtering \citep{Clark2005}, which imply that smooth approximations $z^{\dagger,\delta}$ to stochastic observations $\zd$ are justified and that the order of taking limits $\dt \to 0$ and $\delta \to 0$ can be accounted for by appropriate Stratonovich to It\^o correction terms.
-An introduction to the required covariation formulae used in proof of Lemma \ref{lem:ISC} can be found in \cite{Eberle}.
+An introduction to the required covariation formulae used in proof of Lemma \ref{lem:ISC} and identity (\ref{eq:citeinbib}), which follows from covariation of stochastic integrals, can be found in \citet{Eberle}.
 We note that robustness results do not carry over to associated mean field equations and filtering problems with correlated noise \citep{CNN2021}.

+The numerical approximation of the Kushner-Stratonovich equation \eqref{eq:KSE} has a long history.
+The paper \citet{crisan1999particle} demonstrated how \eqref{eq:KSE} can be approximated by a particle method; this is a generalization of the bootstrap particle filter to continuous time \citet{crisan1998discrete}.
+See also \citet{bain2008fundamentals} for a detailed discussion of alternative approximation techniques.
+The paper \citet{hu2002approximation} discussed solution of the unnormalized and linear version of the Kushner-Stratonovich equation known as the Zakai equation.

+A mean field approach to the Kushner-Stratonovich equation (\ref{eq:KSE}) appeared first in the work of \citet{SR-CX10}, which utilizes robustness results and smoothed data $z^{\dagger,\delta}$ in the $\delta \to 0$ limit.
+The mean field equations (\ref{eq:KS_mf3d}) were proposed in \citet{SR-meyn13} (in the one dimensional setting) while the stochastic counterpart appeared first in \citet{reich2019data}.
+The mathematical relationship between the various mean field formulations has been analyzed in \citet{SR-PRS20}.
+Numerical implementations of the mean field equations (\ref{eq:KS_mf3}) are discussed in \citet{TdWMR17} while \citet{TMM19} provides a detailed analysis of the diffusion map approximation discussed after (\ref{eq:DM approximation}).
+The constant gain approximation $K = C^{v\hs}\Gammas$, which corresponds to the ensemble Kalman filter, arises as a particular scaling limit from the diffusion map approach as discussed, for example, in \citet{TdWMR17}.
+See also the recent survey by \citet{taghvaei2023survey}.